-This warranty applies to all SCC-25, SCC-40, PSC-1, and PSC-2 chlorine generators and their factory-supplied components (the "System") when purchased from an authorized dealer and used for residential swimming pools or spas.
+This warranty applies to PSC-4 chlorine generator and the factory-supplied components (the "System") when purchased from an authorized dealer and used for residential swimming pools or spas.
 American Swimming Pool Systems, LLC ("American SPS") and Plastic Magen ("PM") warrant the System to be free from defects in materials and workmanship in the manufacturing process for a period of seven (7) years from the purchase date, when properly installed and operated in accordance with the relevant manuals.
 For three (3) years after the System's original purchase date, should the System exhibit a manufacturing defect, American SPS will install comparable replacement parts without charge for parts or labor.
 For the subsequent 4 years, if a part with a manufacturing defect is delivered freight prepaid to American SPS, a comparable replacement part will be sent back for a charge of 60% of the latest list price plus the cost of shipping.